 At the end of the semester, each student will be required to meet with the Freshman Advisor to assess the student's academic progress and to decide on the necessary action for the coming semester.
-A student who has maintained a 2.0 during the semester and shows successful assimilation into a collegiate lifestyle can be released from the Freshman Focus Program and given full admissions status.
+A student who has maintained a 2.0 during the semester and shows successful assimilation into a collegiate lifestyle can be released from Freshman Focus and given full admissions status.